instana/instana-grafana-datasource/CONTRIBUTING.md

 `yarn test` will start the karma runner and execute all tests in the specs folder.

+## Integration Testing

+We need to ensure that every Instana backend request, that is invoked through this plugin, is tested on availability and response payload.
+If you add a feature that makes use of a new public Instana API endpoint then please make sure that the endpoint is tested.

 ## Screenshots

 The actual screenshots are from "Quick Check" example below.
 Do not delete old screenshots.
 Grafana uses those in order to display older README versions (hardcoded links).